niekwit/gps-orfeome/docs/zscores.rst

 z-score scaling
 =====================

-We next scaled the z-scores to a range of -128 to -2 for negative z-scores and 2 to 128 for positive z-scores, followed by log2 transformation.
+We next scale the z-scores to a range of -128 to -2 for negative z-scores and 2 to 128 for positive z-scores, followed by log2 transformation.
 As the z-score's direction is important, we are scaling the positive and negative z-scores separately.
 Scaling the z-scores allows for more consistent plotting of the results, and it ensures that the z-scores are within a defined range, making them easier to compare across different datasets.

 Positive z-score scaling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The scaled positive values, :math:`z_{spos}`, are calculated and log2 transformed as follows:
+The scaled positive values, :math:`z_{scaled,pos}`, are calculated and log2 transformed as follows:

 .. math::